 By Statistics Canada

-[2018 05 01: The preceding link no longer functions, and it cannot be found in the Internet Archive.
+(2018 05 01: The preceding link no longer functions, and it cannot be found in the Internet Archive.
 That appears to be true of most of StatCan’s links identified in the remainder of this blog posting.
 Whether or not StatCan changed the URLs for those links or deleted the web pages is immaterial.
 Even with intensive searching for those inaccessible documents, whether they exist in the StatCan data base or not, they are inaccessible to the general public.
-I indicated the non-functioning links by
+In the following, broken links are indicated by

 Each summer, gay and lesbian pride festivities are celebrated in towns and cities across Canada.